att-innovate/qnetdes/docs/demos/middle-man.rst

     program = Program()
     ro = program.declare('ro', 'BIT', 2*len(img_bits))

-Now, we can create our agents, giving charlie control over all the qubits, alice the image as her classical memory, and passing each agent their shared pyQuil program to run our demo.
+Now, we can create our agents, giving Charlie control over all the qubits, Alice the image as her classical memory, and passing each agent their shared pyQuil program to run our demo.
 For convenience, we will also give Eve and Bob individual lists to store their individual results.